1.3. Shelter In Place Facts & Tips

 There are times when evacuation is not possible or would be more dangerous than staying where you are.
 At those times, your only option may be to shelter in place.
 The following resources can help you learn to shelter in place safely.

 Shelter In Place Facts & Tips

-This Fact Sheet on Shelter in Place (PDF, 88 KB) from the American Red Cross will explain what shelter-in-place means and why it may be necessary.
+This Fact Sheet on Shelter in Place (PDF) from the American Red Cross will explain what shelter-in-place means and why it may be necessary.
 The document offers tips on how to shelter in place at home, work, school, or in your vehicle.

-How to safely stay put in different places from any room to a vehicle.
-Includes information on shelter in place with a pet.
+Learn how to safely stay put in different places: from any room to a vehicle.
+This page also includes information on sheltering in place with a pet.
 From the Centers for Disease Control and Prevention.